hpanderson/armadillo/README.txt

-4: Linux and Mac OS X: Installation
+5: Linux and macOS: Installation
 ===================================

-You can install Armadillo on your system using the procedure detailed below, or use Armadillo without installation (detailed in section 5).

-Installation procedure:

 * Step 1:
   Ensure a C++ compiler is installed on your system.

-  Caveat: on Mac OS X you will need to install Xcode and then type the following command in a terminal window: xcode-select --install
+  Caveat: on macOS you will need to install Xcode and then type the following command in a terminal window: xcode-select --install